haskellfoundation/haskellfoundation.github.io/podcast/4/index.markdown

 recorded: 2021-10-05
 published: 2021-10-29
 ---
-Jasper Van der Jeug is interviewed by Nikki Vazou and Joachim Breitner.
+Jasper Van der Jeug is interviewed by Niki Vazou and Joachim Breitner.
 Jasper plays an important role in the Haskell community, helping with `haskell.org`, the Google Summer of Code project, ZuriHac and the ICPF programming contest.
 We talk about all this, and the 10 years it took